Zeynep Tokuş

 Zeynep Tokuş (born 1977) is a Turkish actress and former beauty pageant winner.
-In 2007, she won the title of the TV show Turkish version of Dancing on Ice.
+In 2007, she won the title on the Turkish version of the TV show Dancing on Ice.

 Biography

 Tokuş was educated in graphic design at the Bilkent University in Ankara.

 In 1998, she became the winner of the beauty contest of the newspaper Star, and received thereupon a role in the movie Deli Yürek.

 In 2001, Tokuş was awarded the "Best Actress" for her role in the movie Yazgı.

-On 11 March 2007, she won the title and a prize of TRY 100,000 in the Show TV show Buzda Dans (Dancing on Ice), after competing ten weeks.
+On 11 March 2007, she won the title and a prize of TRY 100,000 in the Show TV show Buzda Dans (Dancing on Ice), after competing for ten weeks.
 Her partner was the American figure skater Robert Beauchamp, a former Holiday On Ice performer.

 Zeynep Tokuş gave birth to her son Alp on 5 December 2001 in Canada.